koha11/web-chat/README.md

 - Real-time messaging with text, file attachments (all types), emoji reactions, threaded replies, forwards, and voice messages
 - Supported DMs and group chats, with cursor-based pagination for both conversation lists and message history.
 - Implemented 1-to-1 calling, real-time presence/typing indicators, and delivery/read states using WebSocket/Pusher.
-- Designed a GraphQL API with subscriptions for live updates; structured connections/edges for efficient pagi- nation and cache friendliness.
+- Designed a GraphQL API with subscriptions for live updates; structured connections/edges for efficient pagination and cache friendliness.
 - Added global search across messages, conversations, and users
 - Integrated a personal chatbot powered by Gemini API with Google search augmentation for quick info lookups inside the chat.
 - Secured the platform with JWT authentication, guarded resolvers, and upload authorization; stored media via Cloudinary

 ## Tech Stack